AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

 * Active synchronization not supported

    - Asymmetric rendezvous
-   - Entries
+   - Task entries

-* Tasks can only be declared at library level
+* Tasks declaration **must be** at library level

-   - All have to finish before the program terminates
+   - All **must** finish before the program terminates

 * Protected object entries

    - Only one entry per protected object

+      + Unlimited in Jorvik

    - Barriers can only be simple boolean values

+      + Typically blocking until a flag clears
+      + Jorvik allows for any :dfn:`pure barriers`

 ---------------------------
 Task Types with Ravenscar
 ---------------------------

-* It is possible to create task types
+* It is possible to create :ada:`task` types

-   - Task objects can only be instantiated statically in Ravenscar
-   - Can be instantiated on stack or heap in full Ada tasking model
+   - Only **static** ones in Ravenscar, no :ada:`new`
+   - No "task hierarchy": declaration at library-level

-* By default tasks are activated at the end of the elaboration of their library unit's declarative part
+* Tasks are activated at the end of their library unit's declarative part

-   - As if they were declared there
-   - Activation can be deferred to the end of all elaboration
+   - Can be deferred to the end of **all** elaboration

 --------------------------------
 Protected Types With Ravenscar